Biscotti: The Complete Guide to Crunchy Deliciousness

 What Is Biscotti?
 (And Why It Is Baked Twice)

 Biscotti are long, crunchy Italian cookies that are baked twice.
+In simple terms, they go into the oven two times.
 First they bake as soft loaves.
 Then they are sliced and baked again until the edges turn golden and the inside dries just enough to snap cleanly.

 That second bake is what makes biscotti stand out.
 They are firm enough for dipping, but light enough that you can eat them without feeling weighed down.